 The University of Michigan-Flint is committed to providing a working and learning environment for our students, faculty, staff and campus visitors.
 We celebrate, recognize and value diversity.
-Information located in this page, including the links attached within, are intended to provide resources for all individuals affiliated or chose to visit our campus.
+Information located in this page, including the links attached within, are intended to provide resources for all individuals affiliated or who choose to visit our campus.
 The information provided below is pursuant to P.A.
-265 of 2018, Section 245A, subsections identified below:
+265 of 2019, Section 245A, subsections identified below:

 CAMPUS SAFETY INFORMATION AND RESOURCES

 Emergency Contact Resources – Public Safety, Police, Fire and Medical (2A)